-All income coming into the authority must be banked promptly.
-All payments received into the authority are banked via an E-Return.
-Individual departments that receive income hold paying in books that are specific for their individual area and submit separate banking returns for cash and cheque payments.
-E-Returns is a simple and effective tool for processing payments onto the Council's cash/cheque collection system, which feeds into Agresso, the Council's financial management system.
+There are twenty departments that process E-Returns, These enable departments to directly bank any cheque or cash payments which are made directly to the individual departments.
+Individual departments which receive income are issued with pay-in books that are specific to their individual area and submit separate banking returns for cash and cheque payments.
+E-returns is a simple and effective tool for processing payments onto the Council's cash/cheque collection system which feeds directly into Agresso, the Council's financial management system.

 Northampton Borough Council closed its cash offices in March 2009.
 Customers wishing to make cash payments can still do so at the 80 Payzone and 20 Post Office locations throughout Northampton.
-The contract for third party payments will shortly be put out to tender, with a planned go live date of 1 April 2013.
+A new contract for third party payments has recently been awarded to Santander with a planned go live date of 1 February 2013.